 The curriculum deals with safeguarding in two ways.
 Firstly, in subjects such as PSHCE, relevant issues are discussed with the pupils.
-These include topics such as E-safety, stranger danger, drugs and relationships and sex.
+These include topics such as Online Safety, stranger danger, drugs and mandatory relationships, sex and health education.
 Secondly, the curriculum is designed so that safety issues within the subject are discussed and safe practices taught, such as using equipment safely in PE, D&T, food technology.
-Additional input may be sought from existing agencies including the police, NSPCC etc
+Additional input may be sought from existing agencies including the police, NSPCC etc.